-- The pervasiveness of always-connected mobile devices
+- The proliferation of always-connected mobile devices

 - Data guzzling HD video applications

-- Social media for business
+- Social business technologies

 Catalyst 2960 Swiches and 3560-CX Switches